j-kaminski/sparrow/server/README.md

 ## Requirements

 - Python
 - Redis
+- PostgreSQL
 - docker-compose if using with docker

 ### Setup

-1. Start redis daemon : `sudo systemctl start redis` or start redis daemon in docker : `docker run -p 6379:6379 -d redis:5`
+1. Go to sparrowServer directory and run `docker-compose up`
 2. For now I've added login_required decorator to view but there is no authentication yet soe we are going to need to create a super user : `python manage createsuperuser`
 3. Start the server with `python manage.py runserver`
 4. Login to your superuser at `localhost:8000/admin`